 There are many buildings around Gargnano's dock, some of which still have traces of cannon bombardments dating back 1866 during the third war for independence.

-The buildings in the center of Gargnano focused on the lake still have evidence of their romantic style, while the side villages on the hill still have many antique stone houses with very thin alleys.
+The buildings in the center of Gargnano focused on the lake still have evidence of the romance of antique fisherman villages, while the side hamlets on the hill still have many antique stone houses with very thin alleys.

 The Centomiglia regatta and other events in Gargnano